 From there I understood that the Tournament of Roses became an institution over the years and goes beyond Pasadena City limits.
 Broadcasted in the United States and aboard, millions of people watch it!

 Happy New Year!

-- Participate to the Rose Parade by volunteering to build the flower-covered floats.
+- Participate in the Rose Parade by volunteering to build the flower-covered floats.

-- Grandstand seating are available via Sharp Seating Company (prices starts at $55): http://store.sharpseating.com/merchant2/merchant.mvc?Screen=SFNT
+- Grandstand seatings are available via Sharp Seating Company (prices starts at $55): http://store.sharpseating.com/merchant2/merchant.mvc?Screen=SFNT

-- If you can’t assist the parade, there are a pre & post Rose Parade showcase to see the decorating and backstage process or all the final floats (Cost: $15).
+- If you can’t assist the parade, there are a pre & post-Rose Parade showcases to see the decorating and backstage process or all the final floats (Cost: $15).

 - The Rose Parade route is generally closed from December 31st to January 1st.